ShengHuaWu/Vapor3Series/Relationship/README.md

     }
 }
 ```
-Here, we add all fields to the database with `addProperties(to:)` function.
+Inside this extension, we add all fields to the database with `addProperties(to:)` function, and add a reference between `petID` property on `PetCategoryPivot` and `id` property on `Pet`, just the same with what we did for parent-child relationships.
-We add a reference between `petID` property on `PetCategoryPivot` and `id` property on `Pet`, and `.cascade` means the relationship will be automatically removed when we delete the pet from the database.
+The only new thing here is `.cascade`, which means the relationship will be automatically removed when we delete the pet from the database.
 Besides, we do the same thing to `categoryID` property on `PetCategoryPivot` and `id` property on `Category`.

 ### Conclusion
 [Here](https://github.com/ShengHuaWu/Vapor3Series/tree/master/Relationship) is the entire project.

+Let's recap our journey of relationships.
+First of all, we create two new `Pet` and `Category` models and their controllers.
+Then, we link our `User` and `Pet` with parent-child relationships by adding a reference into our `Pet` model directly, and use foreign key constraints to link `User` table and `Pet` table in the database.
+After implementing parent-child relationships, we create a new `PetCategoryPivot` model and use it to link our `Pet` and `Category` models with sibling relationships.
+Similarly, we also take the advantage of foreign key constraints to link `Pet` table and `Category` table in the database.
+However, there are still something missing here.
+Please recall [our previous article](https://medium.com/swift2go/vapor-3-series-iii-testing-b192be079c9e) and it's always a good practice to write unit tests for the new relationships.
+The unit tests are left as exercises since they are not highly related to this topic, but I have included them with [the project](https://github.com/ShengHuaWu/Vapor3Series/tree/master/Relationship) as well.